Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Introduction

 So far most theoretical and observational studies of intrinsic alignments have used two-point statistics; relatively few have taken the further step of considering three-point measurements.
 However there is evidence that intrinsic alignments affect two-point and three-point weak lensing statistics differently \citep{huterer2006systematic,semboloni2008sources,troxel2011self, troxel2012self,pyne2021self}.
 For this reason most work which has investigated three-point statistics aimed to use them to self-calibrate intrinsic alignment contamination in weak lensing data.

 Three-point IA statistics have already been successfully measured from both survey data and simulations.
 On the observational side \citet{semboloni2010weak} measured three-point aperture mass statistics from the Cosmic Evolution Survey \citep{scoville2007cosmic} and \citet{fu2014cfhtlens} built on this work using the larger Canada France Hawaii Telescope Lensing Survey (CFHTLenS; \citealt{heymans2012cfhtlens}).
 Both these studies showed that using three-point statistics could help improve constraints on cosmological parameters.
 Early simulation results were described by \citet{semboloni2008sources} who measured three-point intrinsic alignment aperture mass statistics from simulations described in \citet{heymans2006potential}.
+The main focus of this work was a comparison between the amplitudes of intrinsic alignment and weak lensing statistics.

 Another strand of work has involved analytical modelling of three-point IA statistics, building on methods developed for two-point statistics, in particular the non-linear alignment model (NLA) \citep{hirata2004intrinsic,bridle2007dark}.
 This postulates that the intrinsic alignment of halos is related to the tidal gravitational field at an earlier redshift.
 This methodology can been extended to three-point statistics in a natural but empirical way \citep{ troxel2012self,merkel2014theoretical,pyne2021self}.
 Other intrinsic alignment models, for example the halo-model of \citet{schneider2010halo} and tidal alignment models such as \citet{blazek2015tidal}, have generally only been implemented for two-point statistics.
 An exception is the development by \citet{vlah2020eft,vlah2021galaxy} of effective field theory models of galaxy alignments.
 These authors modelled two-point statistics at next-to-leading order and three-point statistics at leading order.